drgcms/drg-cms/README.md

 DRG CMS uses Mongo DB, leading NO-SQL document database, as database back-end with a help of mongoid gem.
 Mongoid's flexible document model defines all document fields, indexes, dependencies, validations in single model file with no Rails migrations required.

-It has built-in user friendly role based access system and it can be easly extended with help of Ruby on Rails plugin system.

 DRG CMS can be used for rapid development of complex, data-entry intensive web sites as well as building your private, in-house, Intranet applications.

+DRG CMS has built-in user friendly role based access system and it can be easly extended with help of Ruby on Rails plugin system.

 Project Tracking
 ----------------